haberdashPI/empriser/plans.md

 The steps are

+TODO: fix validation so bad values are not passed to upate

 1. Generate a static view with randomized elevations as points
    - [x] use a fixed set of heights and render each as an appropriate color
    - [x] convert to hexes